ADFD/adfd/README.md

 #### phpBB extension

-that reads metadata from the source article that contains the redirect path
+that reads metadata from the source article that contains the redirect path (has to be added later in an invisible tag, if we follow that route).

 #### Apache rewrite rules